-For the year ended December 31, 2019, our top ten customers represented approximately 40% of our sales.
-At December 31, 2019, receivables from two customers accounted for approximately 12% and 14% of total receivables.
+For the year ended December 31, 2020, our top ten customers represented approximately 42% of our sales, with one customer accounting for approximately 11% of total sales.
+At December 31, 2020, receivables from two customers accounted for approximately 12% and 13% of total receivables.
 Although we believe that our relationships with our customers are strong, the loss of one or more of these customers could have a material adverse effect on our operating results, cash flow, and liquidity.

-Adverse housing market conditions may increase the credit risk from our customers.
+Adverse market conditions, including the inability of our customers to conduct operations due to the COVID-19 pandemic, may increase the credit risk from our customers.

-Our Building Materials Distribution and Wood Products segments extend credit to numerous customers who are generally susceptible to the same economic business risks as we are.
-Unfavorable housing market conditions could result in financial failures of one or more of our significant customers.
+Our Building Materials Distribution and Wood Products segments extend credit to numerous customers who are generally susceptible to the same economic business risks as we are, including the COVID-19 pandemic outbreak.
+Unfavorable market conditions or the inability of our customers to conduct operations due to the COVID-19 pandemic could result in financial failures of one or more of our significant customers.
 Furthermore, we may not necessarily be aware of any deterioration in our customers' financial position.
 In addition, as customers merge and consolidate, credit risk may become concentrated among fewer customers.
 If our customers' financial positions become impaired, our ability to fully collect receivables from such customers could be impaired and negatively affect our operating results, cash flow, and liquidity.